beele/homebridge-unifi-protect-camera-motion/README.md

 ## Motion Events and object detection

 The plugin uses the Unifi Protect API to get motion events on a per camera basis.
-When motion has been detected one of the two methods below will be used to generate a motion notification in Homekit:
+When motion has been detected one of the two methods below will be used to generate a motion notification in HomeKit:

 * The basic method: The "score" of the Unifi Protect motion event.
 (Which currently has a bug and is 0 as long as the motion is ongoing.)
-* The advanced method: Object detection by use of yolov5. (recommended) This logic/model runs on-device, and no data will be sent to any online/external/cloud source or service.
+* The advanced method: Object detection by use of YoLoV5. (recommended) This logic/model runs on-device, and no data will be sent to any online/external/cloud source or service.
   It is based on the [coco ssd](https://github.com/tensorflow/tfjs-models/tree/master/coco-ssd) project.